radiantlogic-v8/documentation-new/documentation/cfs/sharepoint2013.md

 After CFS has been configured as a trusted token issuer, as described in the previous section, the SharePoint site can be configured to use it.
 The steps below describe how to configure a SharePoint Web Application to use CFS as the Trusted Identity Provider.

-*   Login to the SharePoint 2013 Central Administration Console and edit the site created in the previous section.
+*   Log into the SharePoint 2013 Central Administration Console and edit the site created in the previous section.
-*   In the Application Management section, click on Manage Web Applications.
+*   In the Application Management section, click Manage Web Applications.
-*   Select your site and click on "Authentication Providers".
+*   Select your site and click "Authentication Providers".
-*   Click on the Zone that uses Claims Based Authentication.
+*   Click the Zone that uses Claims Based Authentication.
 *   In the Claims Authentication Types section, you should have a new Trusted Identity Provider to select from (from the commands issued in the Management Shell described above).
 Check this Trusted Identity Provider (e.g. CFS) and click Save.

 ![](media/sharepoint2013-7-trusted-idp.png)